use-go/wsa/README.md

-# WebSocketStreamServer
+# websocket-streamserver

-based and forked from [playease](https://github.com/studease/playease)
+based and forked from [this websocket-streamserver](https://github.com/widefire/websocket-streamserver)

 ## a stream server support rtmp and websocket in html5